 As to what I sold – just about everything!
 The premise was to use only Turkish materials (mainly textiles) and motifs in my production.
 There are some wonderful traditional items such as oya (flowers made with a straight needle and used to edge traditional scarves), yazma (thin gauzy cotton used for headscarves), and basma (small printed cotton usually used for shalwar – baggy trousers) but they had always been used in the same ways.
 I wanted to give them a new life.
 I used oya to make jewelry items and to decorate jackets and cards; basma was turned into placemats, stuffed animals for children, purses, etc.; yazma was braided into belts, necklaces, and bracelets and used as lining for one-of-a-kind jackets made with traditional Buldan cloth.
 I also did napkin rings from hand made glass evil eye beads, children’s measuring dolls made to look like Ottoman children, door drafties and door stops fashioned as traditional Ottoman folks, bookmarks of all sorts, hand painted umbrellas, aprons, cards, purses, belts, headbands, hand made children’s sweaters with Turkish motifs, etc. At any one time there were about 300 different items in the inventory and 95% were made by myself and a very small staff.
 The remaining 5% were things I found as I traveled around Turkey or which people brought to me and fit my criteria.

 I loved working with my staff and spending hours talking with them as we worked.
 We became each other’s family, celebrating successes and life moments and supporting each other in times of loss or failure.
 Even though it is now 4 years since I closed, we are all still in touch with each other.
-I also loved the creative side of the business, but unfortunately, finding time to be creative was sometimes very difficult considering all the other demands.
+I also loved the creative side of managing The Crazy Lady’s Place, but unfortunately, finding time to be creative was sometimes very difficult considering all the other demands.
 And I loved watching people’s reactions to our goods and the smiles that appeared when people walked into the shop.

 I can not envision myself living anyplace other than Istanbul.
 Since I first arrived in 1973 the city (and country) has had an inexplicable hold on me.
 So, I’m here to stay.